Our Gang: The MGM era

-The MGM Our Gang films were not received as favorably as were the Roach-produced shorts, largely because of MGM's inexperience with Our Gang's style of slapstick comedy and its insistence on retaining Alfalfa, Spanky, and Buckwheat in the series as they became teens.
-The MGM entries are considered by many film historians, and the Our Gang children themselves, as lesser films than the Roach entries.
+The MGM Our Gang films were not received as favorably as were the Roach-produced shorts, largely because of MGM's inexperience with Our Gang's style of slapstick comedy and its insistence on retaining Alfalfa, Spanky, and Buckwheat in the series as they became teenagers.
+The MGM entries are thus considered by many film historians, and the Our Gang children themselves, as lesser films than the Roach entries.
 The children's performances were criticized as stilted and stiff, their dialogue recited instead of spoken naturally.
-Adult situations often drove the action, with each film often incorporating a moral, a civics lesson, or a patriotic theme.
-The series was given a permanent setting in the fictitious town of Greenpoint, and the mayhem caused by the Our Gang kids was significantly muted.
+Adult situations often drove the action, with each film often incorporating a moral, a civics lesson, or, as the United States prepared for and then entered World War II, a patriotic theme.
+The series was given a new setting in the fictitious town of Greenpoint rather than the gritty Los Angeles neighborhoods where the Hal Roach productions had been filmed and set.
+The mayhem caused by the kids was significantly muted.

 Exhibitors noticed the drop in quality and often complained that the series was slipping.
 When six of the 13 shorts released between 1942 and 1943 sustained losses rather than turning profits, MGM discontinued Our Gang.
-The final three Our Gang shorts were all directed by Cyril Endfield.
+The final three Our Gang shorts were all directed by Cy Endfield in late 1943 and released the following spring.
 Tale of a Dog was released as part of the MGM Miniatures series on April 15, 1944.
-The other two shorts were Radio Bugs, released on April 1, 1944, and the final Our Gang comedy, Dancing Romeo, released on April 29, 1944.
+The other two shorts, released to close out the regular Our Gang series, were Radio Bugs, released on April 1, 1944, and the final Our Gang comedy, Dancing Romeo, released on April 29, 1944.

-Since 1937, Our Gang had been featured as a licensed comic strip in the UK comic The Dandy, illustrated by Dudley D. Watkins.
-Starting in 1942, MGM licensed Our Gang to Dell Comics for the publication of Our Gang Comics, featuring the gang, Barney Bear, and Tom and Jerry.
+Since 1937, Our Gang had been featured as a licensed comic strip in the British comic The Dandy, illustrated by Dudley D. Watkins.
+Starting in 1942, MGM licensed Our Gang to American publisher Dell Comics for the publication of Our Gang Comics, featuring the gang alongside MGM cartoon characters such as Barney Bear and Tom and Jerry.
 The strips in The Dandy ended three years after the demise of the Our Gang shorts in 1947.
 Our Gang Comics outlasted the series by five years, changing its name to Tom and Jerry Comics in 1949.
-In 2006, Fantagraphics Books issued a series of volumes reprinting the Our Gang stories, mostly written and drawn by Pogo creator Walt Kelly.
+In 2006, Fantagraphics Books issued a series of volumes reprinting the Our Gang stories, most of them written and drawn by Pogo creator Walt Kelly.